caimiao0714/SLU-JESIE-2019-Miao/README.md

 Wednesday, July 31, 2019 - Conducting research (a)
 ---

-Try to come up with a public health research topic.
+- Try to come up with a public health research topic.
 Talk with your TA about if this is a good topic.

-Your presentation will include:
+- Your presentation will include:

-  a.
-What is the issue?
+  1. What is the issue?
-  b.
-What is the current research related to this issue?
+  2. What is the current research related to this issue?
-  c.
-Choose one article and:
+  3. Choose one article and:
     i.
 What was their research question(s)?
     ii.
-Was the study an experimental or non-experimental design? iii.
+Was the study an experimental or non-experimental design?
+    iii.
 What were the independent and dependent variables (if applicable)?
-  d.
-What are prevention strategies related to the issue?
+  4. What are prevention strategies related to the issue?
-  e.
-Is this a public health issue in China?
+  5. Is this a public health issue in China?
 Are there differences in different countries related to this issue?
-  f.
-What are future steps related to research and practice?
+  6. What are future steps related to research and practice?

+- Preferably high prestigious journals to choose from: [NEJM](https://www.nejm.org/), [Lancet](https://www.thelancet.com/), [JAMA](https://jamanetwork.com/), [BMJ](https://www.bmj.com/), ...

 Thursday, August 1, 2019 - Conducting research (b)
 ---